FAQ

 What is an Audit Agent?

 A customer-built agent that queries AGLedger to answer audit questions.
 Your existing logs scatter the accountability story across six systems and take days to reconstruct.
 AGLedger records the story in structured, agent-queryable form from the moment work starts.
-Point your Audit Agent at it and ask: who committed to this delivery?
-Who approved this payment?
+Point your Audit Agent at it and ask: who notarized this?
+Who delivered?
 Was this purchase within policy?
 Answers come back in seconds with signed proof attached.

 What is a Settlement Signal?